 Accreditation for peak bodies, ACCHOs and PHNs can be undertaken as a single accreditation solution or paired with more tailored accreditation frameworks to meet specific service delivery needs.

 The QIC Health and Community Services Standards support peak bodies to take a ‘whole-of-organisation’ approach to quality committing to a cycle of continuous quality improvement.
-Whereas, Rainbow Tick is a voluntary accreditation program which aims to address the inequities for LGBTI people by assisting health and human services to understand and respond to the needs of their LGBTI consumers.
+Whereas Rainbow Tick is a voluntary accreditation program that aims to address the inequities for LGBTI people by assisting health and human services to understand and respond to the needs of their LGBTI consumers.
+An additional option is the Australian Service Excellence Standards (ASES).

 Fee-for-service training packages